Case Study: The Miller Family's Cross-Border Financial Journey

 For the Millers, with multiple mutual funds in their Canadian investment accounts, this meant potentially thousands of dollars in annual compliance costs for Sarah, even before accounting for the punitive tax treatment itself.

-The transition eliminated the PFIC threat entirely, reduced their annual accounting fees by several thousand dollars, and actually improved their portfolio's quality and efficiency.
+This transition eliminated the PFIC threat entirely, reduced their annual accounting fees by several thousand dollars, and actually improved their portfolio's quality and efficiency.

 As detailed in our article, Passive Foreign Investment Company (PFIC) and Why You Should Avoid Them, avoiding PFIC complications is one of the most important steps cross-border residents can take.